atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-warehouse-maintenance.md

 ## Track New Metrics

-### Why Do New Metrics Matter?
+### Why do new metrics matter?

 The way we need to measure our business will change over time.
 We will launch new products, look into different user behaviors, or try to create a predictive model.
-We need to track new metrics for these different efforts, sometimes this means creating a new calculated field, sometimes we will need a new column, view, or table.
+We need to track new metrics for these different efforts.
+Sometimes this means creating a new calculated field or a new column, view, or table.

 We may add a new field to track our customer information in Salesforce that is inline with our new company objectives, say, tracking account activities through the services we provide.
 From here, we can see what services are most popular with our customers, then, offer special promotions on these services during seasonal trends where we see a fall in purchases in order to increase sales.